aws-samples/shopfloor-connectivity/docs/adapters/nats.md

 used as replacement strings if the regular expression of the entry matches the name of the subject for an update.
 The replacement string can include substitution parameters for capturing groups in the regular expression.

-**Type**: Map[String,String]

-The must be at least one subject in the list of subjects.

----
-### Selector
-Evaluate a JMESpath query against the value of a structured data type and returns the result.
-The selector can be used to restructure or select values from structured data types.

-**Type**: String

-Parameter: JMESPath expression, see https://jmespath.org/

----
-### SubjectNameMapping
-Mapping from subject names to alternative names.
-As a channel can have multiple subjects, that also can include wildcards, this mapping can be used to build consistent and expected value names.

-**Type**: SubjectNameMapping

 Example:
 Channel subscription is: